medic/cht-docs/content/en/apps/guides/forms/rdtoolkit-integration.md

 ![Provisioning RDT form](rdtoolkit-povision-form.png)

 ### Capturing RDT result form
-It is required to add the following labels in the “appearance” tag:
+The following labels are required in the “appearance” tag:
 * `rdtoolkit-capture`: To attach the Enketo widget that connects with the RDToolkit app.
 * `rdtoolkit-action-btn`: To attach the action button that captures the RDT result, this button will open the RDToolkit.